 Game plan: If you can, prepare the marinade the day before.
 Coat the meat in it and refrigerate overnight.
 If you are pinched for time, you can marinate the meat for less time, but no less than 4 hours.

-2 tablespoons freshly squeezed lime juice (from about 1 medium lime)
+- 2 tablespoons freshly squeezed lime juice (from about 1 medium lime)

 - 2 teaspoons kosher salt, plus more as needed

 - 1Place the cumin seeds in a medium frying pan or cast iron pan and toast over medium heat, shaking the pan often, until fragrant, about 2 to 3 minutes.
 Transfer to a spice grinder and let cool slightly.
 Set the pan aside.
 Add the cloves and oregano to the spice grinder and process to a fine powder; transfer the spice mixture to a blender and set aside.